icebob/moleculer-java-site/src/transporters.md

                                     .build();
 ```

-_You don't need to set `port` because it find & parse the self TCP port from URL list._
+_You don't need to set "port" because it find & parse the self TCP port from URL list._

-TCP Transporter with static endpoint list file:
+TCP `Transporter` with static endpoint list file:

 ```java
 TcpTransporter transporter = new TcpTransporter(new URL("file:///nodes.json"));